connectivecpp/chops-net-ip/README.md

 # Chops Net IP - Connective Handcrafted Openwork Software for Asynchronous IP Networking

 Chops Net IP is a C++ library that makes asynchronous networking programming fun.
 Or at least if not fun, it makes network programming easier and safer without significantly sacrificing performance.
-It is built on top of the C++ Networking Technical Standard (TS) and handles Internet Protocol (IP) communications (TCP, UDP, UDP multicast).
+It is built on top of the Asio asynchronous networking library and handles Internet Protocol (IP) communications including TCP, UDP, and UDP multicast.
 It is written using modern C++ design idioms and the latest (2017) C++ standard.

 This project is distributed under the [Boost Software License](LICENSE.txt).

 ## Chops Net IP Release Status

-Release 1.0 is under development as of August 2018, awaiting `std::expected` (proposed for C++ 20) error handling improvement, CMake config file completion, and additional testing under multiple compilers and platforms.
+Release 1.0 is under development as of March 2019, awaiting `std::expected` (proposed for C++ 20) error handling improvement, CMake config file completion, and additional testing under multiple compilers and platforms.

 Release notes and upcoming development plans are [available here](doc/release.md).